amcharts/covid-charts/README.md

 The chart, map and dashboard examples use amCharts 4 product; copyright amCharts.
 You can use and integrate the charts for free as long as you adhere to the [free use license from amCharts](https://github.com/amcharts/amcharts4#license).

 ### 3rd party libraries
-Examples use these thord party libraries:
+Examples use these third party libraries:

 * [jQuery](https://jquery.com/)
 * [DataTables](https://datatables.net/)